lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     If you define attribute instances in a shared location, you will be able to use methods of the [AttributeInfo](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/AttributeInfo.html) class to retrieve the attribute properties in other scripts.

-* <a id="developing-scripted-connectors-groovy-schema-object-types-object-class-attributes" name="developing-scripted-connectors-groovy-schema-object-types-object-class-attributes"></a>`attributes(Closure closure)`
+* <a id="heading--developing-scripted-connectors-groovy-schema-object-types-object-class-attributes" name="heading--developing-scripted-connectors-groovy-schema-object-types-object-class-attributes"></a>`attributes(Closure closure)`

     This method takes a closure as its only argument and can define multiple attributes for the object class at once.